 We will discuss some frequently asked questions and answers on Microsoft Azure Dashboard.

-If you want to refresh your data immediately on the Azure dashboard, you can click the Refresh option manually which is present very next to the + New dashboard button.
+If you want to refresh your data immediately on the Azure dashboard, you can manually click the Refresh option, which is next to the + New dashboard button.

-If you want to use the auto-refresh feature, meaning you don’t want to do it manually, rather you want the dashboard should refresh automatically with a specific interval of time, you can do it with the below instructions.
+If you want to use the auto-refresh feature, you don’t want to do it manually.
+Rather, if you want the dashboard to refresh automatically within a specific interval, follow the instructions below.

 - Click on the Auto refresh option.

-- Click on any specific time like Every 5 minutes, Every 10 minutes, Every day, etc based on your requirement.
+- Based on your requirement, click on any specific time, like Every 5 minutes, Every 10 minutes, Every day, etc.

 - Finally, click on the Apply button to save the changes.